denten-books/plain-text/2-surface.md

 five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.

-I d

 I go significant technichal detail here to make sure that the contemporary reader understand what I describe as the "splitting of the sign" or the "multiple locations of the inscription" not as a metaphor, but literally.
-The movement of the sign through the computational machine necessitated its frequent "phase transition" across multiple surfaces.
-In the Mark III, each sign was stored on the magnetic tape in duplicate, checked on paper print outs, transferred to a temporary "slow" spinning magnetic drum, and transferred again to the fast "internal" storage drum for caluclation.
-The results of calculation made the same ardous journey out from the calculation drum to the "publication ready" printer.
-Each phase transition held the opportunity for errro: from drum to drum, from drum to tape, and from tape to paper.
-Error checking was therefore necessary at each step to ensure equivalence between the copied material.

-![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
-"A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
-Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)
+Where the typewriter or the whole punch transfered the inscription from keyboard to tape immedeatly, at the stroke of hammer and key, early electromagnetic devices compounded the inscription across multiple surfaces.
+The movement of the computed sign necessitated multiple "phase transitions" between media: from drum to tape, from one channel of the tape to another, and from tape to paper.
+Upon entry, it disappeared from view, onto a magnetic surface that resists direct observation.
+The computed sign was displaced in time and space, undergoing a number of tranformations in the process.
+These transformations in efect constitute what we mean by the "processing" part of "word processing."
+In the first stage of its development, the processed sign was mixed with control code.
+In the second stage it disappeared from view and transformed.

+Advances in magnetic storage used for audio recording and in supercomputer applications like the Mark III found their way into the business and home office a decade later, in the 1960s.
 In 1964, IBM combined magnetic tape storage with its *Selectric* line of electric typewriters, introducing the Magnetic Tape Selectric (MT/ST) line of typewriters to the mass market.
 Writing for the *Encyclopedia of Library and Information Science* in 1992, Daniel Eisenberg mentions the MT/ST as one of the first word processors, defined by the ability to record strokes and to print them onto paper *as a separate operation* [@eisenberg_word_1992].
-The separation of input and output in effect defines word processing.
-The magnetic tape gives temporary shelter to the word.
-There it can be processed before committing to a more permanent medium.

-We may therefore think of word processing as a temporal extension of the page.
+Just as we saw with the Mark III, the MT/ST used magnetic tape for temporary storage.

-Words on magnetic storage media exist in what seems;qephemeral state, giving the typist an opportunity to edit and emend *before* commitment to paper, in its immutable form, and as a separate operation, removed from the immediate process of inscription.
-The very invention of word processing thus corresponds to the decline of text into ephemera.
-What was visible through a hole punch on ticker tape, was now submerged into tape.
-The tape no longer afforded human legibility nor comprehension.
-Encoding used by MT/ST retained the familiar (from the earlier sections) underlying structure (7-bit encoding, in this case) which, on tape, ceased to be recoverable by the naked eye.
-The inscription lay literally beyond (human) sense.
-We lack the perceptual apparatus to perceive "magnetic domains" and "polarities"[^ln3-magnet] that take place of visible alphabets.
-Magnetic storage remains, for all unassisted intents and purposes, a black slate.
+What was gained in the effect of liberating text, if only for a few moments, from the "permanent" confines of immutable media like ink and paper, was gotten at the price of legibility.
+Encoding used by the IBM MT/ST typewriter retained the familiar underlying structure of a 7-bit encoding scheme, not so dissimilar from Bacon's secret writing.
+But on tape, the encoding scheme ceased to be recoverable by the naked eye.
+The inscription lay literally beyond human sense, as we lack the perceptual apparatus to perceive "magnetic domains" and "polarities"[^ln3-magnet] that take place of visible alphabets.
+The developers of these early systems saw the problem of congruence immediately.
+The operator needed to be sure that the input correspond to the stored quantity.
+But the only way to check the stored quantity was to once again transform it into another inscription.

-!["Images formed by a negative voltage," from Electrographic Printer by Epstein and Innes [@epstein_electrographic_1961]](images magnetic-letter.png)

-"invisible magnetic record" US3031651A [@rosen_magnetic_1962, 1]
+The engineers working on Mark III attempted to solve the problem of congruence by asking the operator to input quantities twice.
+Other solutions included making the magnetic mark more visible.
+For example, the "magnetic reader" patented by Robert Youngquist and Robert Hanes in 1962 promised a "device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form."
+Youngquist and Hanes wrote:

-"Magnetic recording tape is often criticized because the recorded signals are invisible, and the criticism has been strong enough to deny it certain important markets.
+> Magnetic recording tape is often criticized because the recorded signals are invisible, and the criticism has been strong enough to deny it certain important markets.
 For example, this has been a major factor in hampering sales efforts at substituting magnetic recording tape and card equipment for punched